eclipse-jdtls/eclipse.jdt.ls/README.md

 Managing connection types
 -------------------------
-Java Language server supports sockets, named pipes, and standard streams of the server process to communicate with the client.
+The Java Language server supports sockets, named pipes, and standard streams of the server process to communicate with the client.
 Client can communicate its preferred connection methods by setting up environment variables.

-* To use **name pipes**  set the following environment variables before starting the server.
+* To use **named pipes**  set the following environment variables before starting the server.
 ```
 STDIN_PIPE_NAME --> where client reads from